simolus3/drift/docs/pages/docs/Advanced Features/migrations.md

   SchemaVerifier verifier;

   setUpAll(() {
-    // GeneratedHelper() was generated by moor, the verifier is an api
+    // GeneratedHelper() was generated by drift, the verifier is an api
-    // provided by moor_generator.
+    // provided by drift_generator.
     verifier = SchemaVerifier(GeneratedHelper());
   });